DevWaleedS/Pokemon-App/README.md

 - React Router warnings in tests:
   - They are harmless for unit tests and relate to future v7 flags.
 They do not affect behavior.

----

-## License

-This project is provided as-is for learning and demonstration purposes.